AubinGil/ModernClinicalBERT_MLX_Pytorch/README.md

 # 🏥 Predicting 30-Day Hospital Readmission from Discharge Notes (MIMIC-IV)

-This repository explores clinical language modeling to predict whether a patient will be readmitted within 30 days of hospital discharge.
-Leveraging discharge summaries from the MIMIC-IV dataset, the model fine-tunes a domain-specific BERT architecture to capture subtle linguistic cues associated with readmission risks.
+🧠 This repository explores clinical language modeling to predict whether a patient will be readmitted within 30 days of hospital discharge.
+Leveraging discharge summaries from the MIMIC-IV dataset, the model fine-tunes Clinical_ModernBERT, a cutting-edge domain-specific transformer architecture optimized for medical text.
+🚀 Unlike standard BERT models which typically handle input lengths up to 512 tokens, Clinical_ModernBERT supports sequences up to 8192 tokens, enabling it to process entire clinical notes without truncation.
+This expanded context window allows the model to capture rich, nuanced medical information spanning discharge summaries, assessments, and care plans—boosting its ability to detect patterns linked to readmission risk.

 ## 📌 Project Overview